SPACs vs IPOs: what are the differences?

 - Choose your position size and take steps to manage your risk

 - Place and monitor your trade

-It’s important to note that trading via CFDs carries high risk due to leverage.
+It’s important to note that trading via spread bets and CFDs carries high risk due to leverage.
 Your exposure is much larger than your deposit (margin), and losses can easily outweigh your initial outlay.
 Take steps to manage this risk by using some of our tools.

 SPAC vs IPO summed up